 Rooted in a nearly 300-year-old tradition, the Assistance Program embodies the connectional Church at its best.
 As the Assistance Program relies on voluntary gifts, legacies, endowments, and one-half of the Christmas Joy Offering — not dues — for its funding, it provides a way for caring Presbyterians to support those who serve the Church during their times of need.
 Assistance is granted for needs that lie beyond the scope of the Benefits Plan.

-In 2013, the Assistance Program distributed 1,324 grants and more than $5.6 million to qualifying pastors, missionaries, other church workers, and their families.
+In 2014, the Assistance Program distributed 1,212 grants and approximately $5.3 million to qualifying pastors, missionaries, other church workers, and their families.

 The Assistance Program offers nine distinct programs in one of these three categories:

 - church workers with urgent financial needs

 - retired church workers with financial and housing needs

 Each program has its own eligibility criteria, and generally, you must participate, or have participated, in the Benefits Plan to qualify.
 Some programs work in cooperation with mid councils and employing organizations, which may recommend individuals for assistance and share in the costs.

 The Board considers each applicant’s financial, health, and personal needs when considering requests for assistance.
 Applicants must complete the appropriate forms, most of which are available on this website.

 While not expected to repay any grants received, recipients are encouraged to promote support for the Assistance Program in their congregations and mid councils.